theAlinP/twitter-link-deobfuscator/README.md

 Okay, okay.
 I know that "deobfuscator" is not a real word, but it seems like the right word to describe what the add-on does.
 Plus, if "obfuscator" is a real one, then I think "deobfuscator" deserves some consideration, too.

 ## How it works
 The Twitter servers secretly conceal the hyperlinks' destinations with shortened [t.co](https://t.co "https://t.co") URLs.
-This add-on replaces the shortened URLs with the original ones.
+This add-on replaces the shortened URLs with the original ones then increases counter with the number of cleaned links and Twitter Cards overlapping the TLD icon.

 Please note that TLD will expand URLs from t.co to other shortened URLs, like bit.ly or mzl.la, if the user originally posted those shortened URLs, but it will not further expand the original shortened URLs to their final destinations.